Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 Please, see the details in @ref occt_user_guides__foundation_classes "Foundation Classes User's Guide"

-See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.
+See also: our <a href="http://www.opencascade.com/content/tutorial-learning">E-learning & Training</a> offerings.

 @section OCCT_TOVW_SECTION_3 Modeling Data